mozancetin/PyPassKeeper/README.md

 <br> <br>
 ![](/images/showpassword.png)

+5. You can import and export your all data as json file.

-5. It's that simple!
+6. It's that simple!
 Now let the program store your passwords.
 You only need to remember **one password** and that is the password of this program haha!